mknepper/FOSL/Malleus.md

 ## Seasons

 There are *five* seasons on Malleus.
 Four of them are familiar to us: a winter, a summer, a spring and a fall, but there is a fifth "season".
-This season occurs when habitable land passons beneath the planet's rings' shadows.
+This season occurs when habitable land passes beneath the planet's rings' shadows, creating an extended period of shade, allowing nocturnal entities and interdimensional creatures to roam free.

 ## Life Formation: